mgoldberg10/mgoldberg10.github.io/_pages/home.md

 ### About me

 My research focuses on data assimilation and uncertainty quantification with a focus on the role of subsea cable data in constraining ocean circulation models.
-In particul, I work with the Massachusetts General Circulation Model (MITgcm) under the Estimating the Circulation and Climate of the Ocean (ECCO) consortium.
+In particular, I work with the Massachusetts General Circulation Model (MITgcm) under the Estimating the Circulation and Climate of the Ocean (ECCO) consortium.

 I earned my B.A. in mathematics and physics from Bates College, where I studied numerical solutions to PDEs with Katharine Ott, and then extended that research to investigate barotropic vorticity simulations with Jeff Oishi.